-Less than 3 percent of patients that seek endoscopic spine procedures at Laser Spine Institute are recommended for a minimally invasive stabilization procedure.
+Less than 3 percent of patients that seek minimally invasive spine procedures at Laser Spine Institute are recommended for a minimally invasive stabilization procedure.
 General anesthesia is used for minimally invasive stabilization surgery at Laser Spine Institute, but the recovery time following surgery is fairly quick, resulting in the patient being able to leave the facility within a few hours postoperatively.
 The minimally invasive stabilization technique used on a patient will depend on the specific character of the patient's problem.

 After your postoperative care and assessment, you can expect a quicker recovery and return to normal activities after your minimally invasive stabilization procedure at Laser Spine Institute.